 - 1. Receive training which includes interpersonal dynamics, community participation, individual service planning and delivery, relationship building in addition to training required by licensing or agency policy. - 2.
 Be at least 18 years of age. - 3.
 Complete necessary pre/in-service training based on the service plan. - 4.
-Have a valid driver's license if the operation of a vehicle is necessary to provide Life Sharing services.
+Have a valid driver's license if the operation of a vehicle is necessary to provide Life Sharing

+services.

+Verification of Provider Qualifications

+Entity Responsible for Verification:

+ODP or its Designee

+Frequency of Verification: Frequency of Verification:

 At least once during a 3-year monitoring cycle and more frequently when deemed necessary by ODP.
 New providers may be qualified more frequently depending on which monitoring cycle they are assigned to.

-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+Appendix C: Participant Services

+C-1/C-3: Service Specification

-As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
+pecified in statute.
+Service Title: the authority to provide the following additional service not

-Music Therapy, Art Therapy and Equine Assisted Therapy
+Music Therapy, Art Therapy and Equine Assisted Therap py

+HCBS Taxonomy:

 Category 1: Sub-Category 1:

 11 Other Health and Therapeutic Services 11130 other therapies

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

+Service Definition (Scope):

 Category 4: Sub-Category 4:

-Carri Doff serv